- Construction Operations Building Information Exchange (COBie)

-What do we own, where is it, what is it worth, how fast are we using it up, and what should we do?
+What do we own, where is it, what is it worth, how fast are we using it up, and what should we do with it?

-Typically, real property includes land and anything permanently affixed to it, such as buildings including their installed systems and building equipment, and is some cases, other installed equipment, roads and parking facilities, fences, utility systems, structures, etc. Real Property Inventory (RPI) is a record of an organization's assets/real property.
+Typically, Real Property includes land and anything permanently affixed to it, such as buildings, their installed systems, building equipment, and can include roads, parking facilities, fences, utility systems, structures, etc. Real Property Inventory (RPI) is a record of an organization's real property asset (land, building, or structure).
 Real Property Asset Management (RPAM) is a program for collecting and maintaining a real property inventory.
 RPAM provides data to manage those assets and meet asset record and reporting requirements.
 RPAM provides the information necessary to formulate facility budgets, make decisions on facility replacement, identify repair costs, identify penalty costs, and improve the management of investments in Real Property assets, throughout the organization.
 The information provided by the RPAM program will help in the planning, programming, and budgeting processes.
 RPI and RPAM are typically at the macro level of a facility dealing with the overall facility, land, or structure.
 Initiate an Integrated Design Making process.

-The advent of computers and their powerful databases have changed the role of Facility Managers to that of Facility Asset Managers.
-They assist corporate decision makers with factual data and auditable Key Performance Indicators (KPI's) about the real property and the components that support the mission or activities of the facility or infrastructure asset.
-While the implementation of RPAM may be separate from the creation and management of RPI records or a Computer Aided Facility Management (CAFM) system, they should be integrated or linked to avoid duplication of effort to both create and maintain data for corporate use.
+Powerful databases have changed the role of Facility Managers to that of Facility Asset Managers.
+They assist corporate decision makers with factual data and auditable Key Performance Indicators (KPIs) about the real property and the components that support the mission or activities of the facility or infrastructure asset.
+While the implementation of RPAM may be separate from the creation and management of RPI records or a Computer-Aided Facility Management (CAFM) system, they should be integrated or linked to avoid duplication of effort to both create and maintain data for corporate use.
 Linking Computerized Maintenance Management Systems (CMMS) databases to both the RPI and the RPAM databases can create a dynamic process that collects valuable corporate data one time at its least cost of acquisition, and uses it over and over again.
-The expanded use of real property inventories (RPIs) have become an important part of an organization's asset management.
+The expanded use of RPIs has become an important part of an organization's asset management.

 Integrated Decision Making

-The Importance of Life Cycle Analysis—a RPAM software program based on EMS will analyze and model the data collected against its database of actuarial and deterioration curves.
+RPAM software programs based on EMS will analyze and model the data collected against its database of actuarial and deterioration curves.
 In support of LCA, the analysis provides statistical performance evaluations to measure the present condition of each component as to its remaining economic life.
-The knowledge based process uses a system of parameters developed by the data collector to determine the present condition or will use a ratio such as the estimated cost to repair over the estimated cost to replace to generate a Facility Condition Index (FCI).
+The knowledge-based process uses a system of parameters developed by the data collector to determine the present condition or will use a ratio such as the estimated cost to repair over the estimated cost to replace to generate a Facility Condition Index (FCI).
 The RPAM database can be updated through a link or integration with existing work-management procedures such as a CMMS or CAFM application and the RPI databases as repairs, replacements, or additional acquisitions occur.
 This integration will produce a dynamic perspective of the total inventory and the current status of any infrastructure or facility/component.

-Importance of Costing—a RPAM identifies the costs of repair and replacement options by modeling current as-built plans and conditions against a mature costing database or through links to commercial costing databases.
-Because these costs serve as the basis for the optimization program and "what-if" analysis the reliability of the cost estimates become critically important.
+RPAM identifies the costs of repair and replacement options by modeling current as-built plans and conditions against a mature costing database or through links to commercial costing databases.
+Because these costs serve as the basis for the optimization program and "what-if" analysis, the reliability of the cost estimates becomes critically important.
 Actual costs are then tracked through the CMMS and RPAM updates its costing database to reflect changing costs for developing new cost estimates.